 In addition, Amy testified before the Pennsylvania Senate Labor & Industry Committee in August 2016, regarding proposed amendments to the Pennsylvania Human Relations Act.

-Recently, she was interviewed and quoted in the Bloomberg Law article entitled, “Human Trafficking Bridges Pro Bono, Billable Divide at Law Firm” (July 31, 2018); the Meeting Professionals International article entitled, “A Duty to Deter Human Trafficking” (Sept.
+She was interviewed and quoted in the Bloomberg Law article entitled, “Human Trafficking Bridges Pro Bono, Billable Divide at Law Firm” (July 31, 2018); the Meeting Professionals International article entitled, “A Duty to Deter Human Trafficking” (Sept.
 21, 2018); and the Bloomberg Law (Federal Contracting News) article entitled, “Human Trafficking Case Could Increase Supply Chain Stress” (Dec.
 28, 2018).

 - “Platforms Like Uber and the Blurred Line Between Independent Contractors and Employees,” Computer Law Review International, 2015